malshammarii/ISQA3420/DFDDictionary.md

 Corporate Manager:

 File/Package:

 Project File:

-License Info:
+License Info: Information about the licenses contained in a file/package

 Package Name:

 CPE Info:

-File SHA1 Request:
+File SHA1 Request: A hash file request to find the presence of a file.

 File SHA1 Response:

 File License and CPE Info:

 Project Info Request:

 Project Info Response: